Ceelog/phpdoc-en/src/book/dbase.md

 ### Parameters

-`filename`
+`path`
-The name of the database.
+The path of the database.
 It can be a relative or absolute path to the file where dBase will store your data.

 `fields`